 1. Convert as many website users into event guests as possible.
 A modern, well-designed form that eliminates friction will encourage more people to sign up for your event.

 2. Provide you with the critical information you need to throw the event.
 You probably need more than just a headcount to plan a great event.
-Your registration form can collect numerous data points and store it all in an easy to access location.
+Your registration form can collect numerous data points and store it all in an easy-to-access location.

 In this article, we’ll talk about where to place your event registration form, offer some best practices to build it well, and explain what should happen after the form.